MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/service-level-agreements/sla-migration-issues.md

 ## Scenario 3: Status value is displayed instead of text in an email after the legacy SLA is migrated to Unified Interface

 The "Assign Case" action isn't migrated correctly.
-In an external flow, the value of **Status** is displayed instead of the text in an email after the legacy SLA is migrated to Unified Interface.
+After the legacy SLA is migrated to Unified Interface, the email displays the value of **Status** (status code "5") instead of the expected text ("Resolved").

 #### Cause